Connecting dust and outflows in AGN: the intriguing case of NGC 6860: Observational data and reduction

 The XMM-Newton OM data, operating in the Science User Defined mode, were taken with the primary photometric filters $V$, $B$, $U$, $UVW1$, $UVM2$, and $UVW2$.
 We applied a circular aperture with a diameter of 12'' for our photometry, which is the optimal size based on the OM calibration.

 The Chandra HETG data were reduced using the Chandra Interactive Analysis of Observations \cite[CIAO,][]{Fruscione2006} v4.15 software and Calibration Database (CALDB) v4.10.7.
 The {\tt chandra\_repro} script of CIAO and its associated tools were used for the reduction of the data and production of the final grating products (PHA2 spectra, RMF and ARF response matrices).
+To improve the signal-to-noise ratio and enhance our ability to detect absorption lines, we need to combine the Chandra observations.
+The data are divided into numerous short exposures, but after analyzing the overall flux variations between them, we find no significant evidence of variability.
+Additionally, the spectral shape of the continuum, as determined from our HETG fit, aligns well with the lower-energy shape observed with RGS.
+This suggests that NGC 6860 does not experience substantial variability during our observation period that would impact our modeling.